 The crop is mown and allowed to dry for a day.
 It is harvested using a forager which gently lifts the crop before chopping it into short lengths and blowing it into the following trailer.
 The camomile is steam distilled inside the trailers in the same way as lavender.

-Once distilled the sky blue oil is collected, cleaned and is ready for use in our soaps, moisturisers and home fragrance range.
+Once distilled the sky blue oil is collected, cleaned and is ready for use.